MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    > ![Open Topics page](media/open-topics.png)

-    The Topics page displays a list of your virtual agent's current topics, including a variety of built-in topics.
+    The Topics page displays a list of your bot's current topics, including a variety of built-in topics.

-    The Virtual Agent Designer includes industry-specific topics, depending on the template you used to create your virtual agent.
+    Virtual Agent includes industry-specific topics, depending on the template you used to create your bot.
 For example, the Retail template includes topics for finding out a store's hours, looking up the balance of a gift card, or paying a bill.

    > ![Built-in topics](media/template-topics.png)

-    The Virtual Agent Designer also includes several system topics that help you address common situations--a customer greeting, escalation to a live agent, the end of the conversation, a confirmed success, or a confirmed failure.
+    Virtual Agent also includes several system topics that help you address common situations--a customer greeting, escalation to a live agent, the end of the conversation, a confirmed success, or a confirmed failure.

 2. On the Topics page, select **New topic**.